Are you confused about whether Kaplan SAT prep is worth the investment? I’ll help you figure out.

 Kaplan Private Tutoring

-Kaplan offers a separate plan fully dedicated to private tutoring wherein the charges vary from the hours of instructions that you get.
+Kaplan offers a separate plan fully dedicated to private tutoring wherein the charges vary from the hours of instruction that you get.
 Let me quickly highlight the pricing structure for the tutoring packages:

 You can get Kaplan Private Tutoring for: